 - Privacy and confidentiality between physician and patient are of the utmost importance.
 All health care providers have an obligation to maintain the privacy of health information as outlined by the Health Insurance Portability and Accountability Act (HIPAA). - Identifiable protected health information (PHI) should never be published/posted on the internet.
 This applies even if no one other than the patient is able to identify him/herself from the posted information.
-Patient images should be only obtained with written consent, and then only using institutional hardware, and never using Residents' personal equipment.
-Patient images must be stored and/or transmitted only using institutional hardware, and never on personal equipment or posted online. - Each individual is responsible for the content of his/her own posts and blogs, including any legal liability incurred (HIPAA or other). - Residents should never mention patients' room numbers, refer to them by code names, post pictures of them, or post any identifiable information of patients. - Transitions of care/sign-out of patients must not be done by routine email or unencrypted data file sharing sites. - Personal phones, personal cameras and other personal devices shall not be used to photograph, film or record patients or to receive, store or transmit individually identifiable information about patients.
+Patient images should be only obtained with written consent, and then only using institutional hardware, and never using trainees' personal equipment.
+Patient images must be stored and/or transmitted only using institutional hardware, and never on personal equipment or posted online. - Each individual is responsible for the content of his/her own posts and blogs, including any legal liability incurred (HIPAA or other). - Trainees should never mention patients' room numbers, refer to them by code names, post pictures of them, or post any identifiable information of patients. - Transitions of care/sign-out of patients must not be done by routine email or unapproved data file sharing sites. - Personal phones, personal cameras and other personal devices shall not be used to photograph, film or record patients or to receive, store or transmit individually identifiable information about patients.

-Respecting Copyright laws
+Respecting Copyright laws, Advertisements and Endorsements

-- Residents must avoid discussing any sensitive, proprietary, confidential, or financial information about any institution.
-Any material posted by a Resident that identifies an institution in which the Resident has worked or is working should have prior written authorization by the appropriate official of that institution. - Unauthorized use of institutional information or logos is prohibited, including but not limited to UCF and affiliates. - No institutional phone numbers, e-mail addresses, or web addresses may be posted to a website without written permission from an authorized institutional official.
+• Trainees must avoid discussing any sensitive, proprietary, confidential, or financial information about any institution.
+Any material posted by a trainee that identifies an institution in which the trainee has worked or is working should have prior written authorization by the appropriate official of that institution.

+- Branding: your social media name, handle, or URL should not include UCF, HCA or affiliated hospital.
+Unauthorized use of institutional information or logos is prohibited, including but not limited to UCF, HCA hospitals, and affiliates. - No institutional phone numbers, e-mail addresses, or web addresses may be posted to a website without written permission from an authorized institutional official. - Endorsements: never imply that you are endorsing a person or product on behalf of UCF, HCA or affiliate in social media site such as LinkedIn. - Do not post any advertisements of HCA or affiliate products and services unless you receive official authorization